sdguerrette/PyBer_Analysis/README.md

 # PyBer_Analysis
-analysis of rideshare data using Python, Numbpy, and MathPlotLib
+analysis of rideshare data using Python, Numbpy, and MatPlotLib